 Truth is something that I love, I have searched for all my life.
 It’s easy to find but in our culture, you have to work at finding it.
 But, the grace, peace and joy it brings is, or has been, worth the long search.
 I came across this Catholic Answers article.
 Give it a read, it’s a short article that puts simply an answer to the question, “What if Catholicism is True“.
 Finding this article the morning after watching a movie called, “Liberating a Continent: John Paul II and the Fall of Communism” brings together a few thoughts about America’s State religion.

 The article, “Self-Transcendent Emotions and Their Social Functions: Compassion, Gratitude, and Awe Bind Us to Others Through Prosociality” has about one hundred citations for research on humanity.
-But, it is all on emotion.
+But, it is all about emotion.
+Never mentioning the soul.

 I asked for God’s peace about something personal, and in prayer, I found this Psalm as my consolation.

 Thank you, Father, Jesus, and Holy Spirit;

 Incline your ear, LORD, and answer me,

 for I am poor and oppressed.

 Preserve my life, for I am devoted;

 to you I call all the day.

 to you, Lord, I lift up my soul.